isomerpages/govtech-gobusiness-main/_run-and-grow/2d-grants.md

 <a href="https://ihci.sbf.org.sg" target="_blank" style="color:#037e8a">Find out more</a>

+#### Innovative Smart Estate Trial Solutions

+This grant is for solution providers to develop new technologies or use cases in areas of enhancing smart environment, experiences and living.
+IMDA will co-fund up to 50% of project costs for Singapore technology providers that leverage on digital solutions such as AI and data analytics to generate insights, formulate strategies and make decisions.
+Technologies could include machine learning, crowd or tenant analysis, unmanned stores, predictive maintenance and operations.
+IMDA and the industry (challenge statement owners) will evaluate the proposals submitted from the tech solution providers, and the POCs will be tested at live trial sites provided by the industry.

+<a href="https://www.imda.gov.sg/callforinnovativesolutionsforsmartestates" target="_blank" style="color:#037e8a">Find out more</a>

 #### Institute of Banking and Finance Standards Training Scheme (IBF-STS)

 The IBF-STS provides funding for programmes accredited under the IBF standards, with a grant cap of $7,000 per participant per programme.